eeue56/elm-init-scripts/README.md

 # elm-init-scripts

-This is a script to bootstrap your projects in the style that NRI use internally
+This is a script to bootstrap your projects in the style that NRI uses internally.

+This script supports Elm version `0.18.0`

 ## Usage: